Dpdl (Dynamic Packet Definition Language)

 Supported Platforms

-Dpdl runs on a wide range of platforms and provides also a small footprint java virtual machine, released as Open-Source, that can be compiled for almost every platform as soon as an ANSI C compiler is available for the target platform.
+Dpdl runs on a wide range of platforms and includes also a small footprint kilobyte range java virtual machine that can be compiled for almost every platform as soon as an ANSI C compiler is available for the target platform.

 ‘DpdlEngine’ is compatible with: